rse/es6-features/README.md

   If you want to see pre-integrated scenarios, check out our sibling project [es6-support](https://github.com/rse/es6-support) for various code examples!

-- *Why uses the website for ECMAScript 6 the "reduced" syntactic sugar style without semicolons as the default, but for ECMAScript 5 the "traditional" syntactic sugar style with semicolons?*
+- *Why does the website default use the "reduced" syntactic sugar style (without semicolons) for ECMAScript 6 and the "traditional" syntactic sugar style (with semicolons) for ECMAScript 5?*

   ECMAScript since its earliest days supported automatic semicolon inference/insertion, of course.
-But people coding ECMAScript 5 started it in an era where lots of tools (especially source code compressors) had problems when simicolons where left out from the source code.
-As a consequence, most ECMAScript 5 coders sticked to the traditional coding style with semicolons as the syntactic sugar, although in most of the cases they are not necessary.
+But people coding ECMAScript 5 started it in an era where lots of tools (especially source code compressors) had problems when semicolons where left out from the source code.
+As a consequence, most ECMAScript 5 coders maintained the traditional coding style with semicolons as the syntactic sugar, although in most of the cases they are not necessary.
 But this era is gone today.
   Both ECMAScript 6 and all tools (including compressors) perfectly support automatic semicolon inference/insertion nowadays.
-As a consequence, ECMAScript 6 coders nowadays finally can nearly get rid of all semicolons and this way clutter their source code a lot less with bare syntactic sugar.
+As a consequence, ECMAScript 6 coders nowadays can get rid of nearly all semicolons and remove clutter from their source code.
 Ralf S. Engelschall is a strong promoter of reducing source code to its bare minimum.
 Hence, in his personal opinion ECMAScript 6 should be coded with as less syntactic sugar as possible and hence without semicolons.
 But if you disagree, just switch the